-A student accused of an academic integrity violation - whether by a professor, an assistant in instruction, an academic integrity officer or another student - is entitled to do the following:
+A student accused of an academic integrity violation, whether by a professor, teaching/graduate assistant, academic integrity coordinator or student is entitled to:

-- Review the written evidence in support of the charge - · Ask any questions - Offer an explanation as to what occurred - Present any material that would cast doubt on the correctness of the charge - Receive a determination of the validity of the charge without reference to any past record of misconduct
+- A presumption of non-responsibility unless and until a panel determines that, based upon the evidence, it is more likely than not that the student engaged in a violation of academic integrity under this policy. - Request a mediation/facilitation session prior to a hearing. - Review the written evidence in support of the charge. - Ask relevant questions. - Offer an explanation as to what occurred. - Present relevant material that would cast doubt on the correctness of the charge. - Determination of the validity of the charge by an unbiased and objective panel and generally without reference to any past record of misconduct.

-When responding to a charge of academic misconduct, a student may do the following:
+When responding to a charge of an academic integrity violation, a student may:

-- Deny the charges and request a hearing in front of the appropriate academic integrity officer or committee - Admit the charges and request a hearing to determine sanction(s) - Admit the charges and accept the imposition of sanctions without a hearing - Request a leave of absence from the university (however, the academic integrity matter must be resolved prior to re-enrollment) - Request to withdraw permanently from the university with a transcript notation that there is an unresolved academic integrity matter pending
+- Deny the charges and request a hearing in front of an Integrity Council panel. - Admit the charges and request a hearing to determine recommended sanction(s). - Admit the charges and accept the imposition of sanctions by the academic integrity coordinator without a committee hearing. - Request a leave of absence from the university.
+The academic integrity matter must be resolved prior to re-enrollment.
+A notation will be placed on the student's transcript indicating there is an unresolved academic integrity matter pending. - Request to withdraw permanently from the university with a transcript notation that there is an unresolved academic integrity matter pending.

-A student has the following responsibilities with regard to resolving the charge of academic misconduct:
+A student has the following responsibilities in resolving the charge of academic misconduct:

 - Admit or deny the charge.
 This will determine the course of action to be pursued. - Provide truthful information regarding the charges.
-It is a Student Conduct Code violation to provide false information to the university or anyone acting on its behalf.
+It is a student code violation to provide false information to the university or anyone acting on its behalf.